Adapting Behaviour via Intrinsic Reward: A Survey and Empirical Study: Intrinsic Rewards for Multi-prediction Learning

 Another category of methods focus on \textbf{learning progress}, and assume that the learning system is capable of continually improving its policy or predictions.
-This is trivially true for approaches designed for tabular stationary problems \cite{chentanez2005intrinsically,still2012information,little2013learning,meuleau1999exploration,barto2005intrinsic,szita2008many,lopes2012exploration,schossau2016information}.
-The most well-known approaches for integrating intrinsic motivation make use of rewards based on improvements in (model) error: including {\em Error Reduction} \cite{schmidhuber1991possibility,schmidhuber2008driven}, and Oudeyer's model {\em Error Derivative} approach \cite{oudeyer2007intrinsic}.
-Improvement in the value function can also be used to construct rewards, and can be computed from the {\em Positive Error Part} \cite{schembri2007evolving}, or by tracking improvement in the value function over all states \cite{barto2005intrinsic}.
-As our experiments reveal, however, intrinsic rewards requiring improvement can lead to suboptimal behavior in non-stationary tracking problems.
+This is trivially true for approaches designed for tabular stationary problems \citep{chentanez2005intrinsically,still2012information,little2013learning,meuleau1999exploration,barto2005intrinsic,szita2008many,lopes2012exploration,schossau2016information}.
+The most well-known approaches for integrating intrinsic motivation make use of rewards based on improvements in (model) error: including {\em Error Reduction} \citep{schmidhuber1991possibility,schmidhuber2008driven}, and model {\em Error Derivative} approach \citep{oudeyer2007intrinsic}.
+Improvement in the value function can also be used to construct rewards, and can be computed from the {\em Positive Error Part} \citep{schembri2007evolving}, or by tracking improvement in the value function over all states \citep{barto2005intrinsic}.
+As our experiments reveal, however, intrinsic rewards requiring improvement can lead to less desireable behavior in non-stationary tracking problems.

-An alternative to learning progress or improvement is to reward \textbf{amount of learning}.
-This does not penalize errors becoming worse, and instead only measures that estimates are changing: the prediction learner is still adjusting its estimates and so is still learning. {\em Bayesian Surprise} \cite{itti2006bayesian} formalizes the idea of amount of learning.
+An alternative to learning progress is to reward \textbf{amount of learning}.
+This does not penalize errors becoming worse, and instead only measures that estimates are changing: the prediction learner is still adjusting its estimates and so is still learning. {\em Bayesian Surprise} \citep{itti2006bayesian} formalizes the idea of amount of learning.
 For a Bayesian learner, which maintains a distribution over the weights, Bayesian Surprise corresponds to the KL-divergence between this distribution over parameters before and after the update.
 This KL-divergence measures how much the distribution over parameters has changed.
 Bayesian Surprise can be seen as a stochastic sample of Mutual Information, which is the expected KL-divergence between prior and posterior across possible observed targets.
 We discuss this more in Section \ref{sec_bayes}.
-Other measures based on information gain have been explored \cite{still2012information,little2013learning,achiam2017surprise,de2018curiosity,still2012information,berseth2019smirl}, though they have been found to perform similarly to Bayesian Surprise \cite{little2013learning}.
+Other measures based on Information Gain have been explored \citep{still2012information,little2013learning,achiam2017surprise,de2018curiosity,berseth2019smirl}.
+In the tabular case different variations of information-gain reward perform similarly to Bayesian Surprise empirically \citep{little2013learning}.